By J. D. Peterson and Gary Krane

 Is my partner’s lack of effort a sign that I should give up on the relationship?

-There is no easy answer here, as the decision also depends on how willing YOU are to improve the relationship—and certainly any amount of danger or abuse within the relationship should not be tolerated.
-Aside from this, research has shown that over two-thirds of surveyed married males and females who have gone through a separation suggest to other couples who are facing such a decision that it is better to stay together, and to find ways to work on the relationship (Knox & Corte, 2007).
+There is no easy answer here, because the decision also depends on how willing YOU are to improve the relationship—and, if there is ANY danger or abuse in the relationship you should put a stop to it.
+Aside from this, research has shown that over two-thirds of surveyed married males and females who have gone through a separation suggest to other couples who are facing such a decision that it’s better to stay together, and to find ways to work on the relationship (Knox & Corte, 2007).

 What if I stay, but my partner never changes?
 I don’t want to feel like this forever!

 Relationships are rarely stable in terms of how each partner feels over time.
 A survey of marital quality over a period of four years shows just how much these feelings can fluctuate from year to year—as much as nearly doubling the level of reported happiness within an eight-month stretch (Bradbury& Karney, 2004).
 As the circumstances of life change, you can be sure both you and your partner will change.
 It’s important to take advantage of opportunities for mutual growth, and to monitor how your partner is responding to them as well.
 A small comfort can perhaps be found in the fact that, “of those who were very unhappy in their marriages at one time point, two-thirds of those who stayed together were happy 5 years later.”
 (Stanley, 2002, para.
 4)